tanish-1363/Frequency-Severity-GLM/README.md

 ## Model Validation & Calibration

-### Out-of-Sample Validation (A/E Lift Chart)
+### Out-of-Sample Validation (Actual/Expected Lift Chart)
-To test the engine's predictive validity without looking at individual mathematical variance, the portfolio is ranked by Pure Premium and chopped into 10 equal Risk Deciles.
+To test the model's predictive validity without looking at individual variance, the portfolio is ranked by Pure Premium and divided into 10 equal Risk Deciles.

 <img width="1377" height="850" alt="image" src="https://github.com/user-attachments/assets/8dfc3d7f-0534-4c67-9356-ad9ebfd30cfb" />

 ### Portfolio Calibration (Mathematical Off-Balance)
 A raw statistical model is rarely ready for street deployment without final calibration.
 The total portfolio Actual-to-Expected (A/E) ratio must be calculated to measure systemic bias.

-* **Total Portfolio A/E Ratio = 0.936293**
+* **Total Portfolio Actual/Expected Ratio = 0.936293**

-This ratio indicates that the raw GLM engine slightly over-predicted the total portfolio costs by roughly 6.4%.
-To finalize the production tariff, an **Off-Balance Factor of 0.936** is systematically applied across all premiums.
-This mathematically guarantees that the total money collected by the insurance carrier perfectly matches the total historical losses (Balanced A/E = 1.000), ensuring the product is aggressively priced and market-competitive.
+This ratio indicates that GLM slightly over-predicted the total portfolio costs by roughly 6.4%.
+To fix this, a **Calibration Factor of 0.936** is systematically applied across all premiums.
+This mathematically guarantees that the total money collected by the insurance carrier perfectly matches the total historical losses (Balanced A/E = 1.000), ensuring the product is market-competitive.